Duhamasoodi97/Machine-Learning-For-Beginners/README.md

 # Machine-Learning-For-Beginners
-A beginners guide to understand the concept of Machine Learning
+A beginners guide to understand the basic concept of Machine Learning